 Why paraffin?
 It's cheap, it holds scent well, and it's been widely used since the 19th century.
 But paraffin is also a petroleum byproduct, meaning it's derived from the same fossil fuel extraction and refining processes that power gas and diesel.

-Life-Cycle Emissions & Carbon Footprint
+Life-Cycle Emissions and Carbon Footprint

-Upstream: Extraction and production
+Upstream: Extraction and Production

 Paraffin wax comes from crude oil.
 After refining oil into fuels like gasoline and diesel, the leftover byproducts are further processed into substances like paraffin.
 That means every paraffin candle contributes—however indirectly—to fossil fuel demand and extraction.